yakworks/gorm-tools/README.md

 Gorm-Tools is the next iteration on the [DAO plugin](https://grails.org/plugin/dao) and has been in use for about 10 years processing millions of transactions per day.

-There are 3 primary patterns this library enables as detailed below for Repositories and Mango ( A mongo/graphql like query way to get gorm entity data with a Map)
+There are 3 primary patterns this library enables as detailed below for Repositories, Mango ( A mongo/graphql like query way to get gorm entity data with a Map) and Batch or Bulk inserting and updating with data binding

 ## Domain Repository Services
 <small>[jump to reference](repository/ref.md)</small>